 Before I decided to recalibrate my original cycle, I did an experiment.
-I took video of me pedaling on the Bike Plus at different resistance levels and cadence.
+I took video of the screen as I was pedaling on the Bike Plus at different resistance levels and cadence.
 I wanted to record the output levels so I could compare them to the original bike.

 Then, I did the same experiment with the original bike–pre-recalibrating.
 I set the bike at different resistance levels and pedaled at different speeds.
-I videoed this, too.
+I videoed the screen, too.
 Then, I compared outputs.

 It’s not output that affects calibration

 No, it’s not the resistance as compared to cadence and the resulting output that matters.
-It’s how it feels when you’re pedaling at 80 cadence and 40 resistance that matter.
+It’s how it feels when you’re pedaling at 80 cadence and 40 resistance.
+That’s what matters.

 Combination of cadence and resistance